 The U.S. Geological Survey said the quake hit just south of the island at a shallow depth of 10 kilometers.
 It initially gave the magnitude as 6.6 but later adjusted it.

 There were no immediate report of injuries or damage but the power outage made it hard to obtain information.

 A 5.8-magnitude quake that struck early Monday morning collapsed five homes in the southwest coastal town of Guanica and heavily damaged dozens of others.
 It also caused small landslides and power outages.
-The quake was followed by a string of smaller temblors.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.